-Georgia folktale about a man who suspects that his beautiful new bride might be a witch – the Boo Hag!
-Written by Veronica Byrd with Craig Dominey.
+Gullah folktale from coastal Georgia about a man who suspects his beautiful new bride might be a witch – the Boo Hag!

 Brother Emmet Fisher was a fine looking young man who lived in a tiny community on the Georgia coast.
 He was well respected in town for being an honest, hardworking fellow.
 Although he wasn’t wealthy, he made a nice-enough living doing handiwork for the local townspeople.